hackclub/hackclub/workshops/dodge/README.md

 Let's have the user be able to restart the game by clicking the canvas upon seeing the game over screen.

-First, we have to let the user know that this is available to them.
-We'll make use of the `text()` function, and instruct the user to click the canvas to restart the game.
+First, we have to let the user know that this is an available option!
+We'll use the `text()` function, and instruct the user to click the canvas to restart the game.
 Let's add a line to the game over screen.

 ```js
 function gameOver() {